MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.AddDataField.md

 ## Example

-This example adds a data field titled "Total Score" to a pivot table called "PivotTable1".
+This example adds a data field titled "Total Score" to a PivotTable called "PivotTable1".

  **Note**   This example assumes a table exists in which one of the columns contains a column titled "Score".